drizzydom/AMRS-Preventative-Maintenance/windows_client/docs/user_manual.md

 If the application runs slowly:

 1. Ensure your device meets the minimum system requirements
-2. Check available disk space
+2. Optimize the database using the built-in tools
 3. Clear the application cache in Settings > Advanced
 4. Consider reducing the amount of data stored offline by adjusting data retention settings